-The Opportunity Grant Program may assist in providing funds for tuition, books, transportation, childcare, mentoring and/or other areas of need to assist eligible applicants pursing one of the following career pathways: Allied Healthcare, Business Medical, Early Childhood Education, CDL-IBEST, Industrial Electrical Technology, Maintenance Mechanics Technology, Office Information Technology, and Welding.
-To qualify, students must have less than a two year degree, be low-income and pursuing coursework that will satisfy requirements to achieve a certificate and/or two-year professional technical degree developing workplace skills and increased wage earnings.
-For an application call (509) 793-2303 or visit the Tuition Assistance office in the Financial Aid area of Building 1400.
+The Opportunity Grant Program may assist eligible students with funding for tuition, books, mentoring and other areas of need.
+Eligible students are pursing one of the following career pathways: Accounting, Allied Healthcare, Aviation Maintenance Technology, Business Information Management, Business Medical, CDL-IBEST, Early Childhood Education, Industrial Electrical Technology, Maintenance Mechanics Technology, and Welding.
+To qualify, students must have less than a two year degree, be low-income and pursuing coursework that will satisfy requirements to achieve a certificate and/ or two-year professional technical degree developing workplace skills and increased wage earnings.
+For an application call 509.793.2303 or visit the Opportunity Grant office in the Financial Aid area of Building 1400.